Increasing Your Exposure

 It's really important to check the labels on your tubes of paint before use.

-Fortunately, those pigments which cause acute toxicity — those containing mercury and arsenic, for example — have been almost entirely replaced with safer alternatives.
+Fortunately, those pigments which cause acute toxicity—those containing mercury and arsenic, for example—have been almost entirely replaced with safer alternatives.

-Labelling can be confusing, because there are usually three different types of labelling applied (in the US, at least).
+Labelling can be confusing, because there are usually different types of labelling applied (three in the US, at least).
 The one you are most likely to see and ignore is "Conforms to ASTM D 4236".
 This means that the labelling on the tube conforms to a set of standards laid down for labelling chronic health hazards and has nothing to do with the product itself.

 In the US, there are two labels you need to be aware of.
 The first of these is the ACMI label.
 This comes in two flavors: the Approved Product (AP) label, which indicates that a product is safe to use, and the Cautionary Label (CL), which indicates that precautions must be taken for the product to be used safely (i.e., it is actually not entirely safe to use).
 You can find out more at the The Art and Creative Materials Institute, Inc. (acmiart.org).